kellysmith1008/Refresh/Data-Handling-Training.md

 Let's take a moment to review what we've covered so far.
 Select the correct answer or answers for the next few questions.

-### You need to access Confidential data remotely.
+### You need to access confidential data remotely.
 Which device and security measures are required?
 - [( )] Personal laptop with no encryption
 - [( )] Tablet with a basic password
 - [(X)] Company-managed laptop with full-disk encryption